earlyann/Eco_Analysis/README.md

 amount of CO2 released by human activity and the level of warming at the Earth’s surface.

 #### Questions to consider:
-GDP per capita by country and potential impact of global emissions Relationship between population and per capita emissions Per capita emissions by type (coal, gas, oil, cement, flaring, other) How a country’s emissions level affects it’s GDP What happens to GDP when emissions level gradually decreases
+- GDP per capita by country and potential impact of global emissions
+- Relationship between population and per capita emissions
+- Per capita emissions by type (coal, gas, oil, cement, flaring, other)
+- How a country’s emissions level affects it’s GDP
+- What happens to GDP when emissions level gradually decreases

 #### Technologies Used
 Python Flask-powered: API, HTML/CSS, JavaScript